RekhaDivvi/DevOps-Cheatsheets/Docker/README.md

 Support for monolithic architecture |	Support for micro services architecture.
 Running VM’s can be backed up.	| No need for backups.
 Application data lives in a volume which is shared between containers.
 VMs take more space as they include everything (in GBs) | 	Containers take very less space (Images are typically in tens of MBs).
 VM’s have complete isolation from each other.
-Since VM’s don’t rely on the underlying OS, you can have different types of OS like windows or linux based on the same hypervisor | Docker has less isolation as more resources are shared are shared between the container like the kernel.
+Since VM’s don’t rely on the underlying OS, you can have different types of OS like windows or linux based on the same hypervisor | Docker has less isolation as more resources are shared between the container like the kernel.

 ### 4. In which scenarios would you use containers and in which you would prefer to use VMs?
 You should choose VMs when: